 Bruges Transportation Prices

-From my experience, rental apartments (via Airbnb ) tend to be much bigger and much nicer than similarly priced hotel rooms.
-Plus, you’ll get a kitchen so you can save more money by cooking your own meals — click here to get $30 off your first stay.
+Rental apartments tend to be bigger than similarly priced hotel rooms.
+Plus, you’ll get a kitchen so you can save more money by cooking your own meals.
 Furthermore, if you’re traveling in a group, it can often be cheaper per person to rent a single apartment.
+That said, be sure to add in the extra service fees and cleaning fees.
+Airbnb is always popular but you can sometimes find cheaper/better options on our list of Airbnb Alternatives.